MUICT-SERU/SP2024-GPT/README.md

 - `analyze-hn-comments.ipynb`: Analyze Hacker News comments based on the HN GH-AI stories.

 ## RQ1d - Topic Modeling
 - `analyze-hn-stories-lda.ipynb`: Perform topic modeling on Hacker News stories to identify dominant topics.
+This has been executed in Google Colab due to the heavy computational requirements from LDA.

 ## RQ3a - Historical Metrics
 - `analyze-historical-metrics.ipynb`: Analyze historical GitHub repository metrics over time.
 Initially filters outlier repositories prior to the analysis.
 - `stats-test-metrics.ipynb`: Perform statistical tests on the historical metrics data on the metric changes after HN submission.
+Initially filters for repositories that contain metrics at minimum 6 months before and after HN submission to ensure a sufficient time frame for repository activity.

 ## RQ3b - Metric growth analysis based on Hacker News sentiment
 Perform analysis and visualization on GitHub metric data base on their respective sentiment on Hacker News to find the relationship between Hacker News sentiment and GitHub metric growth